10d9e/paillier.sol/README.md

 # Features

 - Addition of two encrypted values.
+- Subtraction of two encrypted values.
 - Multiplication of an encrypted value by a plaintext constant.
+- Subtraction of a plaintext constant from an encrypted value.
+- Addition of an encrypted value with a plaintext value.
 - Encryption of zero.

 # Installation